Honey, can you pick up a tablet at the grocery store?

 “If you get a tablet into someone’s hand, it is almost a digital shop window,” said Ben Wood, analyst at CCS Insight.

-“The retailers are realizing: ‘Crikey, we need this to be part of a much bigger strategy to make sure that Amazon does not eat us alive.'”
+“The retailers are realising: ‘Crikey, we need this to be part of a much bigger strategy to make sure that Amazon does not eat us alive.'”

 Carrefour is also selling smartphones and a smartwatch starting at 149 euros, in addition to four tablets, while a Pakistani bakery chain called Gourmet poached a former Samsung executive to help it sell smartphones starting at $15.